 My First Attempt

-The first days are brutal, you have to literally tell your mind to f*ck off.
-I also would chug water to trick my belly into thinking we’re full.
+The first days are brutal, you have to literally tell your mind and belly to f*ck off.
+I learned that chugging water tricked my belly into thinking we’re full.
 It would scream at me to eat, especially late at night.
 The first week, overall I felt a bit slow and spacey because my sodium levels were low.
-I still exercised through fasting and I noticed I was pooping more (you've been warned) and always in the mornings!
+I still exercised throughout fasting and I noticed I was pooping more (you've been warned) and always in the mornings!
 I didn’t supplement at first, but I do now.
 The first year I lost 40 lbs, and now I fast subconsciously.
 Not every day is a perfect 16 hours, but I’ve learned: